How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 - Collect buyer info directly unless you understand your legal obligations

-The Privacy Act exists to protect everyone involved in a property transaction—from sellers to buyers, agents, and third-party service providers.
+The Privacy Act exists to protect all parties involved in a property transaction, including sellers, buyers, agents, and third-party service providers.

-As a seller, you don’t have to manage the compliance side alone—but it’s smart to be aware of your role.
-When handled correctly, privacy compliance builds trust, keeps everything above board, and helps your sale proceed smoothly.
+As a seller, you don’t have to manage the compliance side alone, but it’s smart to be aware of your role.
+When handled correctly, privacy compliance fosters trust, maintains transparency, and facilitates a smooth sales process.

 1. Can I record buyers at open homes to protect my property?